qcware/qcware-unitair/README.md

 Unitair was written at QC Ware Corp. by Sean Weinberg.
 Fabio Sanches envisioned and suggested the project in 2020.

-If you have questions or would like to contribute to Unitair, you can email sean.weinberg@qcware.com.
+If you have questions or feedback, or if you would like to contribute to Unitair, please email sean.weinberg@qcware.com.